 On February 17, 2014 a half dozen of the Pittsburgh’s Old Stone Tavern Friend Trust group scheduled a visit to see the Ledger which is kept in the “William R. Oliver Special Collections Room” (or just “Oliver Room”) if the Carnegie Library main branch in Oakland.
 We were also privileged to see a number of other books ranging from the late 1400’s on, as well as going over the Old Stone Tavern ledger.

-More recently this historical document has been lovingly restored was displayed at a rare public appearance at our 2019 annual meeting in the Carnegie Library’s West End branch on May 4, 2019.
+More recently this historical document has been lovingly restored, in part with a financial contribution of $1000 from donations made to our organization, and was displayed at a rare public appearance at our 2019 annual meeting in the Carnegie Library’s West End branch on May 4, 2019.
 Carnegie Library’s Services Administrator, Jennifer Pickle-Styran graciously brought it from the main branch, showing the custom case built to hold it and letting attendees review specific pages.

 JOHN WOODS NOTED AS WHISKEY REBELLION “SPY” IN THE LEDGER: